-On behalf of the Richland County Commission, I would like to express the Board's support for Phase IV of the EPA 319 grant in Richland County.
-The Board has supported the Richland County Soil Conservation District with previous grants.
+On behalf of the Richland County Commission, I would like to express the Board's support for Phase IV - FY2020 EPA 319 Grant.

-The Board appreciates any help that is available with water quality efforts in Richland County, whether it is education of our residents or installing best management practices for water quality through the local EPA 319 project.
+The Board has supported the Richland County Soil Conservation District with previous grants and appreciates any help that is available with water quality efforts in Richland County, whether it is education of our residents or installing best management practices for water quality through the local EPA 319 project.